-Across Rainbows started with an unrelenting curiosity and desire to give the LGBTQ+ community a greater reason to believe in ourselves.
+Across Rainbows started with an unrelenting curiosity and desire to give members of our LGBTQ+ community a greater reason to believe in themselves.

 While the rest of the website focuses on how we do what we do, I want to take a few minutes to tell why we do what we do.